Open access (infrastructure): Trackage rights

 Where there are many separate railways and one railway wishes to run trains off their own tracks onto the tracks of another, they may seek trackage rights from the other railway(s).
 This can be done by voluntary agreement, or by compulsory order of a regulator.
 In time of flood and accident which puts a line out of order, compulsory trackage rights may be ordered in the public interest to keep traffic flowing, assuming that alternative routes exist.

 Joint Venture

 One of the problems faced by Open Access are fair prices.
-Consider the Iron Ore minnow BC Iron which seeks access to the Fortescue railway.
+Consider the Iron Ore minnow BC Iron which seeks access to the Fortescue railway line.
 (Fortescue has declared itself to be an open access operator).

 BC Iron and Fortescue agreed to set up a joint venture to operate both the BCI mine and the railway connection to the port.
 As the larger player, Fortescue will run the show.
 The joint venture gives BC Iron inside information as to how much the railway and port will cost, while Fortescue gains inside information about the mine.